-In summary, the silicon vertex barrel, which covers the PHENIX central arm mid-rapidity range (|y| < 0.35), addresses the following physics in dA reactions:
+In summary, the silicon vertex barrel, which covers the PHENIX central arm mid-rapidity range (|y| < 0.35), addresses the following physics in dA reactions :

-- Charm and beauty at high $p_T$ and mid-rapidity via high- $p_T$ electrons and also exclusive decays such as $D \to K\pi$ and $D \to K\pi\pi$ . - A gluon structure measurement in the anti-shadowing region as a baseline for shadowing measurements at small x. - Charm measurements at mid-rapidity as a baseline for J/ψ production, i.e. for comparisons of open and closed charm which should share the same initial-state effects in nuclei. - Accurate measurement of nuclear dependence of charm cross section - Beauty cross sections at mid-rapidity as a constraint of the contributions of $B \rightarrow J/\psi$ to J/ $\psi$ production. - Comparison of light and heavy-quark $p_T$ distribution to determine differences in energy loss and Cronin effects. - Better separation in high-luminosity measurements of $\Upsilon$ measurements of the three $\Upsilon$ states. - Low-mass electron pairs and anti-quark shadowing at small x values.
+- Charm and beauty at high p_T and mid-rapidity via high- p_T electrons and also exclusive decays such as $D \to K\pi$ and $D \to K\pi\pi$. - A gluon structure measurement in the anti-shadowing region as a baseline for shadowing measurements at small x. - Charm measurements at mid-rapidity as a baseline for J/ψ production, i.e. for comparisons of open and closed charm which should share the same initial-state effects in nuclei. - Accurate measurement of nuclear dependence of charm cross section - Beauty cross sections at mid-rapidity as a constraint on the contributions of $B \rightarrow J/\psi$ to J/ψ production. - Comparison of light and heavy-quark $p{\rm T}$ distribution to determine differences in energy loss and Cronin effects. - Better separation in high-luminosity measurements of Υ measurements of the three Υ states. - Low-mass electron pairs and anti-quark shadowing at small x values.

-For many of these topics the physics picture that can be obtained is significantly strengthened with the planned addition of an endcap silicon vertex detector as described in Appendix A.
+For many of these topics the physics picture that can be obtained is significantly strengthened with the planned addition of an end-cap silicon vertex detector as described in Appendix A.